Context Engineering for AI Agents (2025): Practical Guide

 3. Retrieved Docs: Paste RAG results into "Context" or use a URL fetch.

-4. Tools: Define in "Tools" tab (upcoming feature - Dec 2025).
+4. Tools: Define in the "Tools" tab (if you have it enabled).

 5. Conversation History: Auto-injected if using multi-turn mode.